cheerioskun/langton/README.md

 ### Components
 ---
-**Grid** : Grid object is an abstraction over the SDL2 canvas object with utility functions for rendering and managing colors in the grid.
+-**Grid** : Grid object is an abstraction over the SDL2 canvas object with utility functions for rendering and managing colors in the grid.

-**Ants** : Ant object is an autonomous agent that is configured with a set of initial rules and a pointer to it's parent grid as context of where it exists.
+-**Ants** : Ant object is an autonomous agent that is configured with a set of initial rules and a pointer to it's parent grid as context of where it exists.
 It can be Move()d and changes the colors in the grid and it's own orientation

 ### Results
 ---